fullstackprocrastinator/nasa-exploration/README.md

 # nasa-exploration
 Exploring a dataset on NASA's planetary exploration budget.
-Look to further my learning in exploratory data analysis with SQL, financial analysis, and space exploration all in one handy session!
+Look to further my learning in exploratory data analysis with SQL, financial analysis, and space exploration!

 Key Learnings